Responsible Employer

 Remuneration and Additional Benefits

 All employees are appropriately remunerated in line with the market and their performance, with renumeration levels being reviewed annually and adjusted as necessary to reflect individual performance and skills levels and other potential changes in circumstances.
 Renumeration models vary depending on national labor market conditions and legislation.
 In many countries—including those where large parts of STILL’s workforce are based—wages and salaries are governed by collective bargaining agreements.
 STILL always upholds the minimum renumeration levels stipulated in these agreements and usually pays significantly more, since many of its employees are highly qualified.
-Depending on the local situation, employees’ renumeration may be supplemented with additional benefits, e.g. pension plans, insurance policies, and healthcare cover.
+Depending on the local situation, employees’ renumeration may be supplemented with additional benefits, including pension plans, insurance policies, and healthcare cover.
 Since 2013, employees have also had the opportunity to share in the KION Group’s success through the KION Employee Equity Program—or KEEP for short.

-Parents in Germany are entitled to up to three years’ parental leave following the birth of their child.
+In Germany, parents are entitled to up to three years’ parental leave following the birth of their child.
 A complete set of information materials on this subject has been updated and made available to new parents to ensure they receive the best possible support before, during, and on their return from parental leave.
 STILL also allows employees to offset their supplementary T-Zug payment against additional days’ leave to care for children and other family members.

 Flexible Working Arrangements